escowles/recipes/_posts/2020-09-23-no-knead-cloche-bread.md

 dry and not cohesive.
 Added water and then a bit of flour until the dough texture was right — should probably be 1.5 or 1.75 cups water, or maybe reduce initial flour and add rest once the dough is wet?

+2020-09-30 Actually, a little more kneading is probably all this needs to work the water into the flour and avoid making the dough too wet (though that's pretty annoying given the title of this recipe).